 She also claimed that the protests had been justified, regardless of complaint of the agency’s techniques.
 “People must take into account that this is urgent, and we need to act now,” she said.

-Defending the conduct of Extinction Rebellion protesters, she brought: “We are non-violent, or even Cressida Dick has commented on how nonviolent we’ve been.
+Defending the conduct of Extinction Rebellion protesters, she brought: “We are non-violent, or even Cressida Dick has commented on how non-violent we’ve been.
 We’ve had over 1,000 nonviolent arrests, and there’s been no trouble or aggression as regards that.”

 “People talk approximately water cooler moments, and that they do exist,” said John Wringe, former leader running officer at PR firm Red Cell.
-“At the instant, it’s Line of Duty, but everybody is likewise speakme about this aspect known as ‘Extinction Rebellion.’
+“At the instant, it’s Line of Duty, but everybody is likewise speaking about this aspect known as ‘Extinction Rebellion.’

-“It’s attempted and depended on PR tactic going lower back generations – for minimal cost – and they’ll succeed in briefly getting humans to take observe.
+“It’s attempted and depended on PR tactic going back generations – for minimal cost – and they’ll succeed in briefly getting humans to take observe.

-“What they have got finished through the use of direct movement and social media is construct a momentum at the back of their campaign.
+“What they have finished through the use of direct movement and social media is to construct a momentum at the back of their campaign.
 So you need to sustain the momentum of your motion to keep interested going.”